nikhilbiju67/nikhilbiju67/README.md

 # Nikhil Biju 😄 - Software Developer 🚀
-Hi there! 👋 I'm a passionate software developer with over 6 years of experience building innovative and scalable applications.
-I specialize in creating seamless user experiences and writing clean, maintainable code across a variety of technologies.
+Hi there! 👋 I'm a passionate Software Developer with 6+ years of experience crafting innovative, scalable, and user-friendly applications.
+I thrive on creating seamless user experiences and writing clean, maintainable code across a diverse tech stack.

 Here’s a snapshot of my skills: